Frequently Asked Questions - The Layoff Process

 Permanent employees faced with a layoff shall have "bumping rights" to be applied as follows:

-Where a layoff action involves probationary employees who have never become permanent in other job classifications, the probationary employee will be laid-off according to retention score -- the employee with the lowest score to be laid off first.
+4. Where a layoff action involves probationary employees who have never become permanent in other job classifications, the probationary employee will be laid off according to retention score -- the employee with the lowest score to be laid off first.

 How long will I be on the Recall List?

-The names of employees laid off or demoted due to a layoff shall be placed on a recall list in order of retention score for a maximum period of two years.
-Recall lists shall have priority over all other lists in the filling of vacancies .
+The names of permanent employees laid off or demoted due to a layoff shall be placed on a recall list in order of retention score for a period of no more than two years.
+Recall lists shall have priority over all other lists in the filling of vacancies.
 A list of one can constitute a recall list.
-Employees, who are separated from County Service for more than 1 (one) day, will be required to successfully complete Miami-Dade County's background check and physical requirements before returning to work.
+Employees, who are separated from County Service for more than 45 (forty- five) days, will be required to successfully complete Miami-Dade County's background check and physical requirements before returning to work.

 Employees having bumping rights within a class series shall be placed on recall lists for all those classifications in which the employee had bumping rights, but was unable to bump due to a low retention score.
 Appointments from a recall list shall be made with permanent status, even for those classes in the class series in which the employee may have never served.